ReddyDivya/my-hashnode-blogs/React/Framer-Motion/FramerMotion.md

 }
 ```

-Here, the <div> starts positioned 100 pixels to the left (x: -100) and animates to its original position (x: 0), sliding into view from the left side of the screen.
+Here, the <b>div</b> starts positioned 100 pixels to the left (x: -100) and animates to its original position (x: 0), sliding into view from the left side of the screen.

 ---

 ## Scaling an element on hover